 When you are hurt in an accident, getting medical help is extremely important.
 However, after you have recovered a bit, you may realize just how expensive that medical help really is.
-Medical bills are often one of the main reasons that victims assert a personal injury case—they need help dealing with high medical bills after an accident, especially if they have been unable to work.
+Medical bills are often one of the main reasons that injured individuals assert a personal injury case—they need help dealing with high medical bills after an accident, especially if they have been unable to work.

 Even though a personal injury lawsuit can be helpful with medical bills down the road, you may wonder how to deal with bills now.
 Dealing with collectors while you are trying to recover can be extremely stressful.
 Read below to find out if your medical bills are covered if you’re injured in an accident in Massachusetts.

 Handling a Medical Bills in No-fault States Like Massachusetts